betteriot/betteriot-principles/README.md

 ## Assessment
 The assessment criteria below are intended to be "self-assessed but verifiable" and allow "verification through documentation" as specified in [this presentation](https://www.slideshare.net/peterbihr/towards-a-trustmark-for-iot-30-may-2018) by Peter Bihr / ThingsCon (CC BY-SA 4.0).

-To enable a central repository, assessment deliverables should be URL links to publicly accessible resources on the vendor website, including technical and user documentation, privacy and security policies, terms and source code.
+To enable a central repository, assessment deliverables should be URL links to publicly accessible resources on the vendor website, including technical and user documentation, privacy and security policies, terms and conditions, and source code.

 ## Principles
 - [Privacy](#privacy)